jasraa/tp/docs/DeveloperGuide.md

 ## Appendix E: Glossary

 * **Mainstream OS**: Windows, Linux, macOS.
-* **Securing Expenses*: A set of expenses which can be added to the overall expenses at any given point in time
+* **Recurring Expenses**: A set of expenses which can be added to the overall expenses at any given point in time
 * **Overall Expenses**: Refers to the overall expense list.
 Etc, the expense list which expenses get added to when performing an add expense command.

 ## Appendix F: Instructions for manual testing